 What's wrong?
 Anything.

 To be honest, there is a stain.
 The process is not fully automated.
 But it is a quality!
 The team uses a large extruder to build the walls of the structure: skilled local workers manage the assembly process of doors, windows, roofs and more.
 In this mode, 3D printing can create more jobs for the people in Malawi, and help workers improve their skills.

 The school premises, built at record speed, have now been relocated to a local Malawi community in the Yambe area of the Salima district.
 After the move in late June, the children started attending classes.

 The first in Malawi.
 The first in the world.

-“I am very impressed with the new building: its durability and its design provide the space and facilities that the students did not have before,” he says.
+"I am very impressed with the new building: its durability and design provide the space and facilities that the students did not have before," he says.
 Juliana Kuphanga Chikandila, representing the Director of Education, Youth and Sport in Malawi.

 It is notably different from the schools being built in the area.
 It will attract more students, and students who have left will return to study.Juliana Kuphanga Chikandila

 It is the first 3D printed school in the world.
-In the same hours (but it took less, 12) in addition to the school, the company also 3D printed a prototype of the house.
+In the same hours (but it took less, 12) in addition to the school, the company also 3D printed a prototype of a house.
 It is located in the Lilongwe area, also in Malawi.